 Departmental chairperson is Charlie Ehrenfeld, Assistant Professor of Journalism.

-READ the May 1, 2017 edition of Plainsman Press.
+READ the April 16 edition of the Plainsman Press.

 SPCH 1311 - Introduction to Speech Communication

 This course is a beginning course in speech communication which clarifies general principles of communication common to all settings.
 The course applies communication concepts and skills improvements to interpersonal and public speaking settings.
 Semester Hours: 3 Lecture Hours: 3 Lab Hours (Theory based)